 What You’ll Need:

-Important Don’t use cotton or synthetic fiber for the fluffy iller- wool works, uniquely, for two reasons: 1.
+Important Don’t use cotton or synthetic fiber for the fluffy filler- wool works, uniquely for two reasons: 1.
 Wool breathes, which prevents odor and helps keep feet dry, and .
-Body heat and friction will literally felt the wool into what is, essentially, an orthotic perfectly custom fit to your shoe and your toes.
+Body heat and friction will literally turn the wool fiber into what is, essentially, an felt orthotic that is custom fit to your shoe and your toes.